wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part8.md

   productName:   'TODO REPLACE WITH PRODUCT NAME'
 ```

 ... to the key:value notation.
-The variable template name is assembled from the portfolio and program name, and pulled from the same repository as the other templates.
+The variable template name is assembled from the portfolio and program name and pulled from the same repository as the other templates.

 > SAMPLE: Variables using key:value pair notation and variable template extract